Genetic Cancer Susceptibility Group

 - Computational science.
 Developing and implementing the bioinformatics resources required for the analysis of the genomics data.
 GCS develops methods that enable the integration of these multi-layered genomics data and, ideally, augment the more traditional analysis approaches.

-GCS then applies these methods in epidemiological studies, particularly within large international consortia.
-An example is GCS′s recent work in the lung cancer OncoArray project as part of the Genetic Associations and Mechanisms in Oncology (GAME-ON) initiative.
-First, GCS used its genetics and bioinformatics skills to harmonize, combine, and analyse very large genetic datasets across multiple studies.
-Second, GCS used its laboratory skills to confirm the veracity of the findings arising from this first analysis by confirming the fidelity of genotyping results.
-Finally, GCS explored the functional effects by using genomic measures to determine the functional effects of these genetic variants.
+GCS works with many large international consortia, such as the International Lung Cancer Consortium (ILCCO) and the International Lymphoma Epidemiology Consortium (InterLymph).
+First, GCS uses its genetics and bioinformatics skills to harmonize, combine, and analyse very large genetic datasets across multiple studies.
+Second, GCS uses its laboratory skills to confirm the veracity of the findings arising from this first analysis by confirming the fidelity of genotyping results.
+Finally, GCS explores the functional effects by using genomic measures to determine the functional effects of these genetic variants.

-The other major objective of GCS is the Group′s responsibilities regarding genomics at the Agency.
-Here, the focus is on the adaptation of genomic techniques to suit IARC′s particular needs and mission, while ensuring their optimal application and cost-effectiveness.
-These techniques are applied in GCS′s research and, through the Genetics Platform (GSP), also in scientific activities across IARC.
+The other major objective of GCS is the Group’s responsibilities regarding genomics at the Agency.
+Here, the focus is on the adaptation of genomic techniques to suit IARC’s particular needs and mission, while ensuring their optimal application and cost–effectiveness.
+These techniques are applied in GCS’s research and, through the Genetics Platform (GSP), also in scientific activities across IARC.
 The GSP makes these genomic techniques accessible to IARC scientific groups and provides support throughout the complete project life-cycle, including planning, execution, quality control, and subsequent analysis.
-Working closely with various IARC committees (Laboratory Steering Committee [LSC] and Computational Biology, Bioinformatics, and Biostatistics [C3B] Steering Committee) and scientific groups, GCS also coordinates the development of the Agency′s genomic and bioinformatics capacity and provides training at IARC and elsewhere, in these areas.
+Working closely with various IARC committees (the Laboratory Steering Committee [LSC] and the Computational Biology, Bioinformatics, and Biostatistics [C3B] Steering Committee) and scientific groups, GCS also coordinates the development of the Agency’s genomic and bioinformatics capacity and provides training in these areas at IARC and elsewhere.